Fort Machault: Abandonment, 1759

-In July 1759, the French began a campaign to retake Fort Pitt.
+In July 1759, the French began a campaign to capture Mercer's Fort, a temporary fort at the construction site where Fort Pitt was being built.
 Nearly a thousand French and Canadiens and a thousand Native Americans mustered at Fort Machault.
-The British, however, began a siege of the French Fort Niagara.
-On July 25, 1759, the French surrendered Fort Niagara.
-This made the French garrisons in the Ohio Country untenable.
-They abandoned their assault on Fort Pitt and available forces were sent to attempt to relieve Fort Niagara.
+The British, however, began a siege of the French Fort Niagara, forcing the French to abandon their assault on Fort Pitt as all available forces were sent to attempt to relieve Fort Niagara.
+On July 25, 1759, following their defeat, the French surrendered Fort Niagara.
+De Lignery and La Chauvignerie were both captured, and it is unclear who was in command at Fort Machault.